teabond007/Chrome-Extension-Mangafire/README.md

 <dl>
 <dt>Solves the Problem</dt>
   <dd>when searching for new things to read, it doesn't show you immidietly, if you have it saved and it also doesn't show you that in a clear way.
-Also it only shows you Bookmarked mangas and not your history(mangas you read without saving).
+Same with your history(mangas you read without saving).
 </dd>
 </dl>

 <dl>
 <dt>How it works</dt>
-<dd>Extension Scrapes your Bookmarks(Saved mangas) and your History(Read Mangas) for the name of the manga and its status(Reading, Completed, Dropped...).
+<dd>On command Scrapes your Bookmarks(Saved mangas) and/or your History(Read Mangas) for names and statuses(Reading, Completed, Dropped...).
 Every time you load MangaFire page it checks if mangas shown match with scraped data and if so, colors the border.
 </dd>
 </dl>